-Our Swim Guide program allows us to monitor popular swimming and recreation access points throughout the watershed to E.coli bacteria.
+Our Swim Guide program allows us to monitor popular swimming and recreation access points for E.coli bacteria.
 Though North Carolina does not have an E.coli standard for water quality and instead uses fecal bacteria standards, the EPA has set a beach action value of no more than 200 MPN for E.coli in recreational waters in order to protect human health.

 Why E-coli Testing?